Health Disparities & Cancer Research Summer Internship

 - Enrolled in a two or four-year college/university in Minnesota OR be a Minnesota resident attending a two or four-year accredited college/university within the United States.

-- Applicants must be a citizen or non-citizen national of the United States or permanent resident; accepted applicants must be able to provide appropriate paperwork indicating they are eligible to work in the United States.
+- Eligible for US employment: Applicants must be a citizen or non-citizen national of the United States or permanent resident; accepted applicants must be able to provide appropriate paperwork indicating they are eligible to work in the United States.

 - Interested in pursuing a research career or a health science profession.

-- Self-identify as a member of populations identified as underrepresented in biomedical research; individuals with disabilities; economically disadvantaged (individuals from a family with an annual income below low-income thresholds); or disadvantaged based on educational environment (i.e., first-generation college student).
+- A person that self-identifies as a member of populations identified as underrepresented in biomedical research; individuals with disabilities; economically disadvantaged (individuals from a family with an annual income below low-income thresholds); or disadvantaged based on educational environment (i.e., first-generation college student).

 Application